 [Third, at the time the defendant possessed the [specify firearm] [specify ammunition], the defendant had been convicted of a crime punishable by imprisonment for a term exceeding one year.
-The defendant stipulates that on [date], the defendant was convicted of a crime punishable by imprisonment for a term exceeding one year]
+The defendant stipulates that on [date], the defendant was convicted of a crime punishable by imprisonment for a term exceeding one year; and]

-[Third, at the time the defendant possessed the [specify firearm] [specify ammunition], the defendant had been convicted of [specify prior felony], which is a crime punishable by imprisonment for a term exceeding one year]; and
+[Third, at the time the defendant possessed the [specify firearm] [specify ammunition], the defendant had been convicted of a crime punishable by imprisonment for a term exceeding one year; and]

-Fourth, at the time the defendant possessed the [specify firearm] [specify ammunition], the defendant knew [he] [she] had been convicted of [specify prior felony].
+Fourth, at the time the defendant possessed the [specify firearm] [specify ammunition], the defendant knew [he] [she] had been convicted of a crime punishable by imprisonment for a term exceeding one year.

-For a discussion of "knowingly," see Comment to Instruction 14.13 (Firearms-Unlawful Receipt).
+For a discussion of "knowingly," see Comment to Instruction 14.13 (Firearms-Unlawful Receipt); see also United States v.
+Johnson, 979 F.3d 632, 634-35 (9th Cir.
+2020) (stating government must prove under 922(g)(1) "that the defendant 'knew he belonged to the relevant category of persons barred from possessing a firearm' . . . those convicted of a crime punishable by more than one year of imprisonment.").
 For a discussion of possession, see Comment to Instruction 14.15 (Firearms-Unlawful Possession).
 See also Instruction 6.15 (Possession-Defined).

 Defendants frequently stipulate to the third element of the offense rather than have evidence of the prior convictions presented to the jury.
 See Old Chief v.
-United States, 519 U.S. 172, 190-92 (1997) (holding it reversible error to allow government to prove nature of prior conviction when defendant offers to stipulate to prior conviction).
+United States, 519 U.S. 172, 190-92 (1997) (holding that in case where "proof of convict status is at issue," it is "an abuse of discretion to admit the record of conviction" when defendant offers to stipulate to prior conviction).